William-CCS96/pandas_library_functions/README.md

   <h1 align="center">pandas-numpy_prediction_houses_colombia<h1>
 </p>

-___

-By: William Correa
+<p>By: William Correa<p>

-This notebook is made in the practice of the course: ["Curso de Manipulación y Transformación de Datos con Pandas y NumPy"](https://platzi.com/cursos/pandas-numpy/), to use the Pandas library to know, analyze and transform a data Frame.
-Likewise, this project aims to practice how to download a Data set from the Kaggel API.
+<p>This notebook is made in the practice of the course: ["Curso de Manipulación y Transformación de Datos con Pandas y NumPy"](https://platzi.com/cursos/pandas-numpy/), to use the Pandas library to know, analyze and transform a data Frame.
+Likewise, this project aims to practice how to download a Data set from the Kaggel API.</p>